idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 * ``cm`` -- an :lname:`Idio` addition is the current module

-  As the source code switches between modules the expectation is that the evaluator can find the correct variable (*my* ``v`` not the other guy's) and to effect that we need to track any changes to the sense of the current module by latching onto any module changing statements in the source code.
+  As the source code switches between modules the expectation is that the evaluator can find the correct variable (ie. *my* ``v`` not the other guy's ``v``) and to effect that we need to track any changes to the sense of the current module by latching onto any module changing statements in the source code.

 All of which are :lname:`C` lexical variables used throughout :file:`evaluate.c` (and :lname:`Idio` lexical variables in the